bookercodes/booker.codes-blog/posts/bind-esc-to-fn-on-vortex-pok3r/index.md

 	4. Press PN
 	5. Press FN + R_CONTROL
 	6. Unless you're an absolute mad lad, use [Keyboard Tester](https://www.keyboardtester.com/tester.html) to test CAPS is now registering ESC
-4. Unplug your Pok3r and flip switch 4 ON to enter _FN/PN BINDING MODE_
+4. Unplug your Pok3r and flip switch 4 ON to temporarily enter _FN/PN BINDING MODE_.
+The only way to leave this mode is to turn switch 4 OFF (you don't want it ON all the time like you might switch 3 - I found this counterintuitive)
 5. Plug your Pok3r back in.
 Your keyboard is now in a special _FN/PN BINDING MODE_ where you can't type - only bind FN and PN
 6. When the Pok3r wakes up in _FN/PN PROGRAMMING MODE_, it will anticipate you to bind either FN or PN
 7. To do this, press FN once then ESC (or the key you want to bind FN to) once